How to Know the Types of Childhood Trauma That Cause Suffering in Life!

 PTSD has been linked to the development of certain anxiety disorders, severe depression, and drug dependence.
 One of the best resources to understand complex PTSD is a book written by Pete Walker.>>> You can get it here!!

-According to some studies, over half of the individuals who had experienced a traumatic event will develop some sort of mental health problem over the course of their lifetime.
+According to some studies, over half of the individuals who have experienced a traumatic event will develop some sort of mental health problem throughout their lifetime.

 In children, PTSD has been associated with disruptive behavior disorders such as oppositional defiant disorder and conduct disorder.
 These disorders are often treated with harsh discipline, which can worsen PTSD symptoms in children.